We've built a new set of tools to help you take control Try them now

 How we make the fund carbon neutral

-Kōura will fully offset its share of carbon emitted by the cryptocurrency networks it invests in by purchasing carbon offsets annually.
+Kōura will fully offset its share of carbon emitted by the Bitcoin networks it invests in by purchasing carbon offsets annually.
 Kōura will report annually on the amount of carbon purchased and where the offsets have been achieved.
 For the latest report click here.

 The cost of carbon neutrality will be covered by Kōura, not the fund.